Purpose of SAMP

 - Positive microform copies acquired by the project will not be lent to nonsubscribers, and subscribers may not borrow such material on behalf of nonsubscribing libraries.
 However, nothing shall prevent a subscriber from borrowing such material for use in the subscriber's library by a visiting scholar from a non-subscribing institution.

-- Nonsubscribers may purchase a positive microform copy for their own use from any negative owned and controlled by the project for the cost of the print plus one-third the negative cost.
+- Nonsubscribers may purchase a positive microform copy for their own use from any negative owned and controlled by the project in accordance with CRL's policies.
 Additional income to the project from such sales will be used to increase the scope of the project.

 Ownership and Project Termination

-- The assets of the project shall be the property of the Center for Research Libraries with the understanding that subscribers to the project shall always have the right to borrow from the Center any positive microform copy acquired by the project and to buy their own positive print from any negative owned and controlled by the project for only the cost of making the positive print.
+- The assets of the project shall be the property of the Center for Research Libraries with the understanding that subscribers to the project shall always have the right to access any materials acquired by the project and to buy their own positive print from any negative owned and controlled by the project for only the cost of making the positive print.

 Amendment of Prospectus